+(a) Motion for an Order Compelling Disclosure or Discovery.

+(1) In General.
+Except as otherwise ordered, the Court will not entertain any motions relating to discovery disputes unless counsel for the moving party has first conferred orally, in person or by telephone, and has made reasonable good faith efforts to resolve the dispute with opposing counsel.
+In the event that the parties cannot settle the discovery dispute on their own, then counsel shall jointly contact the chancery court judge's chambers for approval prior to filing any written discovery motion.
+The Court will attempt to resolve as many disputes as possible in this informal manner.
+If the Court determines that the issue requires the formal filing of a motion and briefing, the Court will permit the parties to file a written motion.
+If the chancery court is satisfied with the party's compliance with this provision, permission may be granted to the parties to proceed as set forth below.

-- (a) Motion for an Order Compelling Disclosure or Discovery. - (1) In General.
-On notice to other parties and all affected persons, a party may move for an order compelling disclosure or discovery.
-The motion must include a certification that the movant has in good faith conferred or attempted to confer with the person or party failing to make disclosure or discovery in an effort to obtain it without court action. - (2) Appropriate Court.
-A motion for an order to a party must be made in the court where the action is pending.
-A motion for an order to a nonparty must be made in the court where the discovery is or will be taken. - (3) Specific Motions. - (A) To Compel Disclosure.
-If a party fails to make a disclosure required by Rule 26(a), any other party may move to compel disclosure and for appropriate sanctions. - (B) To Compel a Discovery Response.
+(2) Appropriate Court.
+A motion for an order to a party or a nonparty must be made in the chancery court where the action is pending.

+(3) Specific Motions.

+(A) To Compel Disclosure.
+If a party fails to make a disclosure required by Rule 26(a), any other party may move to compel disclosure and for appropriate sanctions.

+(B) To Compel a Discovery Response.
 A party seeking discovery may move for an order compelling an answer, designation, production, or inspection.
-This motion may be made if: - (i) a deponent fails to answer a question asked under Rule 30 or 31; - (ii) a corporation or other entity fails to make a designation under Rule 30(b)(6) or 31(a)(4); - (iii) a party fails to answer an interrogatory submitted under Rule 33; or - (iv) a party fails to produce documents or fails to respond that inspection will be permitted or fails to permit inspection as requested under Rule 34. - (C) Related to a Deposition.
-When taking an oral deposition, the party asking a question may complete or adjourn the examination before moving for an order. - (4) Evasive or Incomplete Disclosure, Answer, or Response.
-For purposes of this subdivision (a), an evasive or incomplete disclosure, answer, or response must be treated as a failure to disclose, answer, or respond. - (5) Payment of Expenses; Protective Orders. - (A) If the Motion Is Granted (or Disclosure or Discovery Is Provided After Filing).
-If the motion is granted-or if the disclosure or requested discovery is provided after the motion was filed-the court must, after giving an opportunity to be heard, require the party or deponent whose conduct necessitated the motion, the party or attorney advising that conduct, or both to pay the movant's reasonable expenses incurred in making the motion, including attorney's fees.
-But the court must not order this payment if:
+This motion may be made if:

+(i) a deponent fails to answer a question asked under Rule 30 or 31;

+(ii) a corporation or other entity fails to make a designation under Rule 30(b)(6) or 31(a)(4);

+(iii) a party fails to answer an interrogatory submitted under Rule 33; or

+(iv) a party fails to produce documents or fails to respond that inspection will be permitted--or fails to permit inspection--as requested under Rule 34.

+(C) Related to a Deposition.
+When taking an oral deposition, the party asking a question may complete or adjourn the examination before moving for an order.

+(4) Evasive or Incomplete Disclosure, Answer, or Response.
+For purposes of this subdivision (a), an evasive or incomplete disclosure, answer, or response must be treated as a failure to disclose, answer, or respond.

+(5) Payment of Expenses; Protective Orders.

+(A) If the Motion Is Granted (or Disclosure or Discovery Is Provided After Filing).
+If the motion is granted--or if the disclosure or requested discovery is provided after the motion was filed--the chancery court must, after giving an opportunity to be heard, require the party or deponent whose conduct necessitated the motion, the party or attorney advising that conduct, or both to pay the movant's reasonable expenses incurred in making the motion, including attorney's fees.
+But the chancery court must not order this payment if: